vdice/spin-docs/content/v1/contributing-docs.md

 **Multi-tab code blocks**

-Multi-tab code blocks have recently been implemented.
-Examples can be seen in the [Spin](/spin/install#installing-spin) installer documentation and [Spin Key/Value documentation](/spin/key-value-store-tutorial#the-spin-toml-file).
+Examples of multi-tab code blocks can be seen in the [Spin](/install#installing-spin) installer documentation and [Spin Key/Value documentation](/key-value-store-tutorial#the-spin-toml-file).
 The above examples demonstrate how tabs can either represent platforms i.e. `Windows`, `Linux` and `macOS` or represent specific programming languages i.e. `Rust`, `JavaScript` and `Golang` etc. Here is a brief example of how to implement multi-tab code blocks when writing technical documentation for this site, using markdown.

 The first step to implementing multi-tab code blocks is placing the `enable_shortcodes = true` configuration at the start of the `.md` file.
 Specifically, in the `.md` file's frontmatter.